-The subject element Technology consists of analogue and digital manufacturing methods for design products and / or design concepts.
+The subject element Technology consists of relevant manufacturing tools and methods for design products and / or design concepts.
+The subject element has specific focus on technology's positive and negative impact on the environment and sustainability.

 Learning objectives for Technology